-V. Student Dress Code
+VI.
+Student Dress Code

-All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
+All students are expected to give proper attention to personal cleanliness and to dress appropriately and acceptably for school on school property and at school functions.
 Students and their parents have a primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.